August Wilderness FAQ

 If high enrollment means that no places are available, you may choose to be put on a waitlist, or to be considered for one of our other pre-orientation programs.

 We offer need-based scholarships to qualified students.
 The award is calculated through the financial aid office and, at its maximum, accounts for a 50% reduction in program tuition.
-However, students in the LIFT program are eligible for a 100% reduction in program tuition (limited to the first nine applicants).
 August Wilderness scholarships do not affect a student’s financial aid package from the College.

 You can apply for financial aid via the application form.
-First-year applications must be received by May 15, 2022 to be considered.
-LIFT participant and transfer student applications must be received by June 15, 2022 to be considered.
-Award announcements will be sent out by May 21, 2022.
-You will have until June 1, 2022 to confirm your acceptance of the award.
+First-year applications must be received by May 15, 2023 to be considered.
+Transfer student applications must be received by June 15, 2023 to be considered.
+Award announcements will be sent out by May 22, 2023.
+You will have until June 1, 2023 to confirm your acceptance of the award.

 Once you are confirmed and we have received your paperwork, the course fee (less your $200 deposit) will automatically be charged to your Earlham account.
 Your deposit of $200 and any financial aid awarded will appear as an account credit.